joldenb/wdi-orientation/README.md

 ## Slack

-Feel free use ``#wdi-den-1__placeholder`` FIND CHANNEL NAME for any conversations outside of lectures for general content questions or WOAH PLACEHOLDER WOAH
+Feel free to use ``#wdi-den-june`` for any conversations outside of lectures for general course content questions.
+For any other discussion not related to the curriculum, you can use ``#wdi-den-random``.

-There are also general WDI conversations in Slack on MORE PLACEHOLDER
+There are also general WDI conversations in Slack (not Denver-specific) on ``#wdi-fundamentals`` and ``#wdi-lounge``.

 ## Consultant Communications

 One of the most important things that you'll learn in this course is how Developers learn things.
 Ultimately this will be a **Read-Search-Ask (RSA)** policy.
-1) Read the instructions and/or documentations...
+1. Read the instructions and/or documentations...
-2) Search using Google, and finally...
+2. Search using Google, and finally...
-3) Ask someone.
+3. Ask someone.

-When we start out, the Consultants will answer more traditional questions at the start when everyone is NOT SURE WHAT WE WANT TO SAY HERE
+As we progress, the Developers will be expected to get more and more independent.
+Consultants are here to help, and we understand that the beginning of the course will require answers from us and your peers.

-Slack has a great feature like Twitter where you can use ``@zebgirouard`` or ``@jpbarela`` in the ``#wdi-den-1`` REPLACE WITH ACTUAL NAME channel, we automatically get notified of that message.
+Slack has a great feature like Twitter where you can use ``@zebgirouard`` or ``@jpbarela`` in the ``#wdi-den-june`` channel, we automatically get notified of that message.
 Putting content questions in the Slack channel has several benefits:
 - Other Developers might have the same question(s) and we can help everyone at the same time
 - Other Developers in the class might have worked through the issue and might be able to help before the Consultants can answer
 The Consultants will review Slack each night for questions.
-If a Developer doesn't feel their questions were fully answered by the next class, please bring it to the attention of the Consultants at the beginning of the class.
+Note that Consultants will not be available 24-7, but will do their best to answer questions as soon as possible.
+If a Developer doesn't feel their questions were fully answered by the next class, please bring it to the attention of the Consultants at the beginning of class.

 There are also a number of ways to work directly with the Consultants.
 We take **1:1 appointments** after class Monday through Thursday.
 We might combine **1:1s** into a small group if several people approach with the same issue.